 Many people have a healthy fear of hospitals.
-That fear is perpetuated by the stress-inducing sterility of hard-tiled floors, the bland and unforgiving stench of illness and germ killing cleaning agents that are synonymous with all things unnatural.
+That fear is perpetuated by the stress-inducing sterility of hard-tiled floors, the bland and unforgiving stench of illness and germ-killing cleaning agents that are synonymous with all things unnatural.

+Plants naturally filter the air of harmful chemicals and other toxins.
+Plants in hospitals can also combat SBS (sick building syndrome) and boost humidity levels which decrease cough-inducing dry air.
 Rooms filled with plants were shown to have 50%-60% fewer molds and bacteria in the air than in rooms devoid of plants.
-Indoor plants also offer taxed hospital employees a soothing and beautiful escape; the mere presence of plants conjures up the healing power of nature which can only help to boost the morale.
+Indoor plants also offer taxed hospital employees a soothing and beautiful escape; the mere presence of plants conjures up the healing power of nature which can only help to boost morale.

 Experiments conducted by Virginia Lohr and others at Washington State University show that levels of dust and other particulates can be reduced by as much as 20% with the introduction of foliage plants.
 Attractive foliage plants, in hospitals, are a wonderful addition that helps to create a warmer environment.
 After all, nobody wants to endure a lifeless and plant-free environment while confined to a hospital bed.